aurule/npc/README.md

 ## Reorganize Character Files

 The `reorg` command builds default paths for all the characters and then moves them.
 It's inspired by that time when I realized I had 20 police officers in a sea of 130 human characters, and really wanted to put them in their own folder.

+For an explanation of the default paths, see [Create a Character](#create-a-character).

+Characters are always placed into the default characters path, regardless of the `search` argument.

 Options: